panda5mt/qf_wbfpga_pio/README.md

 qf_wbfpga_pio
 =
-#### QuickLogic EOS S3:Cortex-M4 to FPGA Fabric via WISHBONE bus Sample Code.
+#### QuickLogic EOS S3:Cortex-M4 to FPGA Fabric via WISHBONE bus Sample Code with 8-bit CAMERA IF.
 ## I.Set up environment
 there's two way to use this project.
 You may choose each one which more comfortable.
 ### i.
 Clone the QORC-SDK before clone this project